A. Postdisciplinary reinstatement after an order of suspension is subject to the following conditions:

 (b) The appropriate fee;

-(c) Written responses to any questions the Board may propose concerning the reasons the license was revoked or surrendered and the petitionerís current fitness to practice; and
+(c) Written responses to any questions the disciplinary panel may propose concerning the reasons the license was revoked or surrendered and the petitionerís current fitness to practice; and

 (d) Evidence of the completion of continuing medical education credits to the same extent as if the petitioner had been continuously licensed;

-(2) If a license was revoked or surrendered while the licensee was under investigation or subject to disciplinary charges, the Board may not consider the application for postdisciplinary reinstatement unless:
+(2) If a license was revoked or surrendered while the licensee was under investigation or subject to disciplinary charges, the disciplinary panel may not consider the application for postdisciplinary reinstatement unless:

 (a) If the letter of surrender indicates that the surrender or the revocation order is for a certain length of time, the time period has expired; or